 - Cross-border cooperation (with EU Member States and other countries eligible for IPA);

 - Regional development (transport, environment, regional and economic development);

 - Human resources (strengthening human capital and combating exclusion);

 The IPA beneficiary countries are divided into two categories:

-- EU candidate countries (Turkey and the former Yugoslav Republic of Macedonia) are eligible for all five components of IPA;
+- EU candidate countries (Turkey, Albania, Montenegro, Serbia and the former Yugoslav Republic of Macedonia) are eligible for all five components of IPA;

-- Potential candidate countries in the Western Balkans (Albania, Bosnia-Herzegovina, Montenegro, Serbia, and Kosovo under UN Security Council Resolution 1244/99) are eligible only for the first two components.
+- Potential candidate countries in the Western Balkans (Bosnia-Herzegovina, Kosovo under UN Security Council Resolution 1244/99) are eligible only for the first two components.